An inverse theorem on sets with rich additive structure modulo primes: Introduction

+In particular, in this setting, part (1) of the above theorem confirms the dichotomy ``either a set is significantly smaller compared to the sieve bound, or it possesses some strong algebraic structure" mentioned at the beginning of the paper.
+On the other hand, there are constructions such that $|A|\gg y^{2\theta-1}$ while $A$ is not contained in an arithmetic progression of length $y^{O(1)}$; see Section~\ref{sec:2.3}.
+Thus, part (2) of the above theorem is essentially sharp.

-The first generalization we prove concerns what happens if $R_p$ is the union of several arithmetic progressions of length at most $p^{1/2-\varepsilon}$, rather than just a single progression.
-One of the the motivations and hopes for this theorem was that it could help solve the problem alluded to before, where if $C(x)$ (using the prime modulus $p$) deviates substantially from ${2^{|S|} \over p}$, then it means $S$ is mostly contained in a short arithmetic progression mod $p$.
-The thought was that those extra pieces of $S$ that are not neatly contained in that short arithmetic progression, could still, {\it itself} be contained in the union of a small number of other short arithmetic progressions.
+The second generalization concerns what happens if $R_p$ is the {\it union} of several arithmetic progressions of length at most $p^{1/2-\varepsilon}$, rather than just a single progression.
+One of the motivations and hopes for this theorem was that it could help solve the problem alluded to before, where if $C_p(x)$ deviates substantially from $2^{|S|}/p$, then it means $S_p$ is mostly contained in a short arithmetic progression mod $p$.
+The thought was that those extra pieces of $S$ that are not neatly contained in that short arithmetic progression could still, {\it themselves} be contained in the union of a small number of other short arithmetic progressions.
 That may be the case, but we have not yet proved it.

-Another potential application concerns the case where the counting function $C(x)$ fails to be uniform either when weighted by some measure $\mu_1$ or when weighted by some measure $\mu_2$.
-That is to say, for $i=1$ or $2$, if we are in the case where the weighted averages

-deviate significantly from ${2^{|S|} \over p}$, then there is a chance that Theorem \ref{thm:kAP} can help.
-From the discussion in Section \ref{oddsandends}, this can sometimes imply (depending on what $\mu_1$ and $\mu_2$ turn out to be) that $S_p$ is mostly contained in a union of two short arithmetic progressions for each prime $p$ in the collection, and then we could try to use this to deduce something non-trivial about the structure of $S$.
+Another perhaps {\it stronger} motivation of Theorem~\ref{thm:kAP} below is that it can maybe be used to prove that if $R_p$ is contained in a generalized arithmetic progression of low rank, then $S$ is a dense subset of a generalized arithmetic progression of low rank.
+It might be used to prove this in the special case where $R_p$ is a generalized progression that is ``skinny" along all but one direction, but is ``long" in the remaining direction.
+Basically, $R_p$ would be a short union of translates of arithmetic progressions on the ``long" directions.

 Proving structural results when the $R_p$ is a union of several arithmetic progressions is significantly more challenging than the case where $R_p$ is just a single arithmetic progression; and to make it work, we need to make use of a kind of arithmetic regularity lemma, in addition to Theorem~\ref{maintheorem}.
 This new theorem is as follows.